vdiorio/coolmovies-frontend/coolmovies-mobile/README.md

 3. Each movie page must display all its reviews
 4. Each review should consist of (at least): title, body and stars (1-5)
 5. The user should be able to create new reviews
-6. The user should be able to delete their own reviews

 ## Plus
 Consider adding the features below if you feel confortable and have the time